Three authorization systems for SharePoint Add-ins

 The name "apps for SharePoint" is changing to "SharePoint Add-ins".
 During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
 For details, see New name for apps for Office and SharePoint.

-In SharePoint, an app for SharePoint is an identity principal just like a user and it must be authenticated and authorized to use SharePoint resources.
-There are three authorization systems that an app can use.
+In SharePoint, a SharePoint Add-in is an identity principal just like a user and it must be authenticated and authorized to use SharePoint resources.
+There are three authorization systems that an add-in can use.
 They are not mutually exclusive.

-Low-Trust: A provider-hosted app for SharePoint can register with Microsoft Azure Access Control Service (ACS) which issues an access token to the app that allows the app access to the resources in the SharePoint tenancy or farm on which the app is installed.
-Azure ACS is the trusted token issuer in an OAuth 2.0 Framework "flow" that includes SharePoint and the remote components of the app.
-Apps that use this system can be sold in the Office Store.
-The low-trust system is primarily intended for apps whose remote components are hosted in the cloud.
+Low-Trust: A provider-hosted SharePoint Add-in can register with Microsoft Azure Access Control Service (ACS) which issues an access token to the add-in that allows the add-in access to the resources in the SharePoint tenancy or farm on which the add-in is installed.
+Azure ACS is the trusted token issuer in an OAuth 2.0 Framework "flow" that includes SharePoint and the remote components of the add-in.
+Add-ins that use this system can be sold in the Office Store.
+The low-trust system is primarily intended for add-ins whose remote components are hosted in the cloud.

-For more information about creating an app for SharePoint that uses the low-trust system, see the SDK node Creating apps for SharePoint that use low-trust authorization and the infographic Provider-hosted apps - ACS.
+For more information about creating a SharePoint Add-in that uses the low-trust system, see the SDK node Creating SharePoint Add-ins that use low-trust authorization.

-The customer who installs the app must have an Office 365 account.
-This is needed to give the app access to the Azure ACS.
-However, the customer need not use the account for any other purpose, and the app can be installed to an on-premise SharePoint farm after some simple configuration tasks on the farm.
+The customer who installs the add-in must have an Office 365 account.
+This is needed to give the add-in access to the Azure ACS.
+However, the customer need not use the account for any other purpose, and the add-in can be installed to an on-premise SharePoint farm after some simple configuration tasks on the farm.

-High-Trust: A provider-hosted app can establish trust with SharePoint by using digital certificates.
-The high-trust system is primarily intended for apps whose remote components are hosted on-premise.
-The app can be installed to a SharePoint farm that is not connected to the Internet.
-The app cannot be installed on SharePoint Online or sold in the Office Store.
+High-Trust: A provider-hosted add-in can establish trust with SharePoint by using digital certificates.
+The high-trust system is primarily intended for add-ins whose remote components are hosted on-premise.
+The add-in can be installed to a SharePoint farm that is not connected to the Internet.
+The add-in cannot be installed on SharePoint Online or sold in the Office Store.

-For more information about creating an app for SharePoint that uses the high-trust system, see the SDK node Creating apps for SharePoint that use high-trust authorization and the infographic Provider-hosted apps – High-Trust.
+For more information about creating a SharePoint Add-in that uses the high-trust system, see the SDK node Creating SharePoint Add-ins that use high-trust authorization.

-For more information about creating an app for SharePoint that uses the cross-domain library, see the SDK node Creating apps for SharePoint that use the cross-domain library, the blog post Solving cross-domain problems in apps for SharePoint, and the infographic Provider-hosted apps – Cross-Domain Library.
+For more information about creating a SharePoint Add-in that uses the cross-domain library, see the SDK node Creating SharePoint Add-ins that use the cross-domain library, the blog post Solving cross-domain problems in SharePoint Add-ins.

 Two of the three authorization systems, use the OAuth 2.0 Framework.
 OAuth 2.0 is an open framework for authorization.
 OAuth enables secure authorization from desktop, device, and web applications in a standard way.
 OAuth enables a user to approve an application to act on his or her behalf without sharing his or her user name and password.
 For example, it enables a user to share his or her private resources or data (contact list, documents, photos, videos and so on) on one site with another site, without requiring the user to provide his or her credentials (typically user name and password) to the other site.